gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 <details> <summary> [mi jan]{.tokipona} </summary>

 Since jan (person/people) doesn't obviously imply an action, it is reasonable to call it a description here.
-This sentence means "I am a person" or "We are people."
+This sentence means "**I am a person**" or "**We are people.**"

 </details>